LakBud/Portfolio-Project/README.md

 This is my first actual programming project.
 This is used with only vanilla HTML, CSS and JS.
-Tried API Keys like Formspree + Shuffle.JS.
+Tried API Keys like Formspree.
 Also used JSON for my Project Page.
 More Updates hopefully sooner.